RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/WriteSaveRAM.md

 # WriteSaveRAM

 ## Description
-Writes the contents of the save file on disk.
+Writes the contents of SaveRAM to the save file on disk.

 ## Parameters
 None.

 ## Return Value
-None.
+Sets `checkResult` to `true` if the save file is successfully written to; otherwise, sets it to `false`.

-## Syntax
+## Example
 ```
 WriteSaveRAM()
 ```